Making Equipment Financing Decisions for Business

 A short period lease is referred to as the operating lease.
 The equipment is owned by the leasing company rather than the business itself.
 At the end of the lease, the properties or equipment is returned to the financier.

 Long term leases on the other hand are a way of funding the purchase as opposed to the procurement of temporary services.
 They are commonly known as capital leases.
-Here, leased assets and financing liability are charged on the Equipment finance broker NZleaser’s books as though they were the ones acquiring the equipment.
+Here, leased assets and financing liability are charged on the leaser’s books as though they were the ones acquiring the equipment.

 The After-Tax Borrowing Cost